Gubna-Tech/RuneScape/LLARS Config Information.md

-# Modifying Config.ini and LLARS Config.ini
+# Modifying LLARS Config.ini

-In order to customize the settings for this project, you may need to make changes to the Config.ini and LLARS Config.ini files.
-These files contain important configuration options that can be adjusted according to your requirements.
+In order to customize the settings for this project, you may need to make changes to the LLARS Config.ini files.
+This file contain important configuration options that can be adjusted according to your requirements.

-Please note that modifying these files should be done with caution and understanding of their impact.
+Please note that modifying this file should be done with caution and understanding of their impact.
 Incorrect changes to the configurations may lead to unexpected behavior or errors in the project.

 Before making any modifications, it is advisable to review the provided documentation or seek guidance from the project creator to ensure you understand the purpose and effect of each configuration option.